 Finding the balance of opening up can be difficult

 As you start to work through the 12 steps, you might find that you are learning a bit more about yourself, and sometimes that can happen in waves.
-Healthy relationships rely on communication and trust, but you may find yourself oversharing or under-sharing your journey with your new partner, which can overwhelm them or leave them in the dark about your addiction.
+Healthy relationships with a sober companion rely on communication and trust, but you may find yourself oversharing or under-sharing your journey with your new partner, which can overwhelm them or leave them in the dark about your addiction.

 You could find yourself too attached to the person